 Sufjan Stevens - Come On Feel The Illinoise

 The second (and probably last) in a planned series of CDs representing all 50 States, this ambitious CD is a favourite of mine.
 This is a hard album to categorize - it's basically a jazzy folk tale with a chamber orchestra and banjos, featuring well researched lyrics covering everything Illinoisian from serial killer John Wayne Gacy to the Chicago World's Fair.
 Very musical, great arrangements, excellent lyrics - well worth a listen.
-If nothing else, it would earn it's spot in the Top 10 just for having some of the best song titles of just about any album, including:
+If nothing else, it would earn it's spot in the Top 10 just for having some of the best song titles ever, including: The Black Hawk War, or, How to Demolish an Entire Civilization and Still Feel Good About Yourself in the Morning, or, We Apologize for the Inconvenience but You're Going to Have to Leave Now, or, 'I Have Fought the Big Knives and Will Continue to Fight Them Until They Are Off Our Lands.

 The White Stripes - White Blood Cells